strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 :::
 <br/>

-The folder structure of a v3 plugin can be migrated to a v4 plugin either [automatically](#update-the-folder-structure-automatically) or [manually](#update-the-folder-structure-manually).
+The folder structure of a Strapi v3 plugin can be migrated to a v4 plugin either [automatically](#update-the-folder-structure-automatically) or [manually](#update-the-folder-structure-manually).

 <br/>